hazelcast/hazelcast-jet/site/docs/concepts/event-time.md

 ---
-title: Stream Processing
+title: Event Time and Stream Processing
-id: stream-processing
+id: event-time
 ---

 ## The Importance of "`Right Now`"